cypienta/docs/docs/source/troubleshoot/troubleshoot.rst

 **mapping/:** The folder contains the mapping files for the Cypienta pipeline.

 **uploads/:** The folder contains the files that are uploaded to the S3 bucket from the UI.

+**output/:** The folder contains the output files that are created by the Cypienta pipeline.